daneroo/directory-digester/README.md

 ## Stretch goals

-- Could use different algorithms, including SHA-1, SHA-256, SHA-512, and SHA-3.
+- Should have multiple implementations (go, typescript (node,deno), rust)
 - Could distinguish between content only digests and content + metadata digests.
 - Could include compare/verify functionality.
+  - should compare visually like [difftastic](https://github.com/Wilfred/difftastic)
+  - could compare on different hosts
+  - could compare using nats as a message bus
+  - could compare using ipfs as a signing mechanism
 - Could include filtering functionality. (exclude file patterns for example)
+- Could use different algorithms, including SHA-1, SHA-256, SHA-512, and SHA-3.

 ## Digests for directories